TLS inspection

 Procedure

-Log on to the Cloud Firewall console.
-In the left navigation bar, select Prevention Configuration > TLS Inspection to go to the TLS Inspection page.
+Log in to the Cloud Firewall console.
+In the left-side navigation pane, choose Prevention Configuration > TLS Inspection to go to the TLS Inspection page.

-On the TLS Inspection page, click Create TLS Inspection Policy.
-The Create TLS Inspection Policy panel appears on the right.
+On the TLS Inspection page, click Create TLS Inspection Policy above the policy list.
+The Create TLS Inspection Policy drawer appears on the right.

 1. Associate Certificate.